brookinsconsulting/powercontent/doc/readme.txt

 - ClassIdentifier: The class identifier of the object you want to create (you can provide either the class identifier or the class id, no need for both)
 - CreateButton: a submit button
-You have more optional parameters, see the examples
+You have more optional parameters, see the examples for details
+- RedirectToMainNodeAfterPublish : if set, it will redirect to the full view of the newly created node
+- RedirectURIAfterPublish : the url to display after the publication of the node.

  Examples code
 ****************************